Kobe Steel sent products with tampered data to second nuclear company

-TOKYO (Reuters) - Kobe Steel Ltd (5406.T) supplied parts with false specifications for nuclear equipment owned by Japan Nuclear Fuel Ltd (JNFL), JNFL said on Friday, adding that the products were not used.
+TOKYO, Oct 27 (Reuters) - Kobe Steel Ltd supplied parts with false specifications for nuclear equipment owned by Japan Nuclear Fuel Ltd (JNFL), JNFL said on Friday, adding that the products were not used.

 The parts were destined for use in centrifuges to enrich uranium, a JNFL spokesman said by phone.
 Citing security reasons, he declined to provide further details.

-Japan’s atomic regulator has asked nuclear operators to check whether they are using Kobe Steel products at nuclear plants, it said on Wednesday, adding it had received no reports that Kobe Steel’s data tampering scandal had affected safety.
+Japan’s atomic regulator has asked nuclear operators to check whether they are using Kobe Steel products at nuclear plants, it said on Wednesday, adding it has received no reports that Kobe Steel’s data tampering scandal has affected safety.

 No deadline has been given for nuclear operators to report back to the Nuclear Regulation Authority, a spokesman said by phone on Friday.